Matthew Danish

 About

-Dr Matthew Danish is an experienced researcher with a background in programming languages, type theory, lightweight verification of computational science as well as systems topics including operating system implementation and sensor networks, and most recently computer vision with an emphasis on object detection and tracking using low-power 'edge' computers.
-He has been working as a postdoctoral research associate since 2015 at the University of Cambridge Department of Computer Science and Technology as a member first of the Digital Technology Group and then the Systems Research Group.
+Dr Matthew Danish is an experienced researcher with a background in programming language theory, lightweight verification of scientific programs, systems topics including operating system implementation and sensor networks, machine learning for computer vision with an emphasis on object detection and tracking using low-power 'edge' computers, and more recently a cross-disciplinary fusion of geography and computer vision to develop a machine model of human perception of city streets.
+From Jan 2023 until Jan 2025 he was working at the Utrecht University Geosciences department of Human Geography and Spatial Planning.
+Before that, he was working as a postdoctoral research associate from 2015 to the end of 2022 at the University of Cambridge Department of Computer Science and Technology as a member of the Digital Technology Group and later the Systems Research Group.

-More recently, he has been a member of the Centre for Digital Built Britain within the Construction Innovation Hub, building intelligent sensors for the West Cambridge Digital Twin project.
-He developed the DeepDish project for object detection and tracking on edge systems, such as Raspberry Pi, within the Adaptive City framework, and co-authored six papers about topics ranging from intelligent sensors to data management to complex event recognition.
+From 2019 to 2022 in Cambridge he was a member of the Centre for Digital Built Britain within the Construction Innovation Hub, building intelligent sensors for the West Cambridge Digital Twin project.
+He developed the DeepDish project for object detection and tracking on edge systems, such as Raspberry Pi, within the Adaptive City framework, and co-authored several papers about topics ranging from intelligent sensors to data management to complex event recognition.

-He is also a volunteer trustee of Cambridge Cycling Campaign (Camcycle), a local charity with over 1,600 members, working for more, better and safer cycling in the Cambridge region.
-As a volunteer he has led campaigns for safer streets and cycling-friendly development suitable for people of all ages and abilities.
-This has entailed working with community groups, residents associations, elected councillors, council officers, planners and engineers to bring about concrete changes in the built environment to create healthier and more sustainable infrastructure that enables people to be able to safely and easily cycle as a mode of general-purpose transport.
+He was also a volunteer trustee of Cambridge Cycling Campaign (Camcycle) from 2017 to 2022, a local charity with over 1,600 members, working for more, better and safer cycling in the Cambridge region.
+As a volunteer, he led campaigns for safer streets and cycling-friendly development suitable for people of all ages and abilities.
+This entailed working with community groups, residents associations, elected councillors, council officers, planners and engineers to bring about concrete changes in the built environment to create healthier and more sustainable infrastructure that enables people to be able to safely and easily cycle as a mode of general-purpose transport.

 Prior to moving to Cambridge (UK) he was a graduate student at Boston University (USA) completing a PhD in Computer Science and also engaged in volunteering and campaigning for safer streets as a member or partner of local organisations such as LivableStreets Alliance, WalkBoston and Boston Cyclist Union.